 A powerful example of faith at work is the faith of Abraham.
 It is written that he is the father of all those who "walk in the steps of that faith" (ROMANS 4:12).
 With each step he walked, he proved his faith by believing that which he heard.

 GOD had instructed Abraham that he should "walk before me, and be thou perfect [blameless]" (GENESIS 17:1).
 The Septuagint reads it thus, "be well pleasing before me, and be blameless".
 One cannot please GOD without faith (HEBREWS 11:6).
 Having our hearts perfected by obeying GOD's word is the only way to please HIM.
 Only by obeying the truth can we please our Creator.
-What individual was more obedient to GOD than our Lord of whom HE declared, "This is my beloved Son, in whom I am well pleased" (MATTHEW 3:17)?
+What individual was more obedient to GOD than our Lord, of whom HE declared, "This is my beloved Son, in whom I am well pleased" (MATTHEW 3:17)?
+GOD was pleased with Yeshua because of His perfect obedience.

 Abraham heard from GOD and then believed what he heard.
 He was not like some, whom scripture declares were "weak in the faith" (ROMANS 14:1).
 He was not like the disciples, having little faith.
 Rather, Abraham staggered not and was strong in faith.